(By Christina Langella of Heavenly Springs blog.)

 Remember, this is a walk of faith!

-So pray on, beloved!
-It’s true, not every child is destined to be an Augustine, but God will be glorified in all your tears and prayers.
+The 4th-Century pagan philosopher, Libanius, once exclaimed, “What women these Christians have!”
+Well, if Monica is any example, I can certainly see how he can say that.
+Maybe you are a hurting mom.
+You’ve wept, you’ve agonized, you’ve prayed and still, your wayward child grows worse.
+Pray on, sister!
+It’s true, not every child is destined to be an Augustine but Godwill be glorified in all your tears and prayers.
 Or, maybe you know a Monica.
 Churches are full of them.
 I have a few in my life.
 I know that behind their smile is a broken, hemorrhaging heart.
 Pray for her.
 Encourage her when she grows weary.
 And tell her about Monica, whose twenty-five years of weeping and praying ended in a torrent of triumph!

 Recommended Reading: Augustine: A Mother’s Son by Dolina MacCuish